Leucaena trichandra (Zucc.) Urb.

 Complete cultivation is recommended in extensive plantings.
 Planted into rows 4‒9 m apart at seeding rates of 2.5‒4.0 kg/ha.
 Herbicides such as bentazone (post-emergence) and imazethapyr (post-planting) can be used to control weeds during establishment.
 Alternatively, rolling cultivators can be used to control very young weed seedlings and break soils crusts after emergence of leucaena seedlings.

 Small areas can be planted using either seed or seedlings.
 Seedlings are normally raised in poly bags for plug planting at 3‒4 months old.
 Seedlings can also be raised in beds and removed for planting as bare-rooted seedlings if 'topped and tailed'.

 Compatible with a range of grass species.
-Does not compete strongly with companion grasses in comparison to L. leucocephala .
+Does not compete as well as L. leucocephala with companion grasses.
 Can be difficult to establish L. trichandra into existing grass pastures without clean cultivation.

-Grasses: L. trichandra has been grown experimentally with signal grass (Brachiaria decumbens ) in Papua New Guinea and wet tropical Australia and with imperata (Imperata cylindrica) in the Philippines.
+Grasses: L. trichandra has been grown experimentally with Urochloa decumbens in Papua New Guinea and wet tropical Australia and with Imperata cylindrica in the Philippines.

 Seedlings that may recruit will compete poorly with companion grasses and are susceptible to grazing.
 Is therefore most unlikely to spread under grazing.